-”

 4 The State Administrative Tribunal (Conferral of Jurisdiction) Amendment and Repeal Act 2004 Pt.
 5, the State Administrative Tribunal Act 2004 s.
 167 and 169, and the State Administrative Tribunal Regulations 2004 r.
 28 and 42 deal with certain transitional issues some of which may be relevant for this Act.

+5 On the date as at which this reprint was prepared, the Courts Legislation Amendment and Repeal Act 2004 s.
+142, to the extent that it gives effect to Sch.
+2 cl.
+21, had not come into operation.
+It has not been, and will not be, proclaimed as the provisions to be amended by cl.
+21 (being s.
+13B(6)-(8) of this Act) were repealed by the State Administrative Tribunal (Conferral of Jurisdiction) Amendment and Repeal Act 2004.

-5 On the date as at which this compilation was prepared, the Criminal Procedure and Appeals (Consequential and Other Provisions) Act 2004 s.
-82 had not come into operation.
+6 On the date as at which this reprint was prepared, the Criminal Procedure and Appeals (Consequential and Other Provisions) Act 2004 s.
+82, to the extent that it amends this Act, had not come into operation.
 It reads as follows:

 “